 For sure, it’s tough to find anyone being so successful in so many different mediums of the popular culture.
 But why does Brad thrive in all these different professions?
 His belief that ordinary people change the world.
 It is that core belief that runs through every one of his projects.

 His newest thriller, The Lightning Rod, Zig and Nola are back—in the hugely entertaining, highly anticipated follow-up to Brad’s #1 New York Times bestseller The Escape Artist.
 The Escape Artist introduces Nola and Zig, brand new characters in a setting that will blow your mind (you won't believe where the government let Brad go).
 For now, we'll say this: Nola is dead.
 Everyone says she's dead.
 But Jim "Zig" Zigarowski just found out the truth: Nola is alive.
 And on the run.
 Together, Nola and Zig will reveal a centuries old secret that traces back the greatest escape artist of all: Harry Houdini.

 His illustrated children’s books I Am Amelia Earhart and I Am Abraham Lincoln were written for his own children, to give them better heroes to look up to.
 Try them.
 You won’t believe how inspired you and your family will be.
-The next in the series will be I am Neil Armstrong (September) and I am Sonia Sotomayor (November).
+The series also includes I am Neil Armstrong and I am Sonia Sotomayor.
 There will also be an I am Gandhi graphic novel for older kids and adults.

-His other non-fiction books, Heroes for My Son and Heroes for My Daughter, are collections of heroes – from Jim Henson to Sally Ride — that he’s been working on since the day his kids were born and is on sale now, as well as History Decoded: The 10 Greatest Conspiracies of All Time.
+His other non-fiction books, Heroes for My Son and Heroes for My Daughter, are collections of heroes – from Jim Henson to Sally Ride — that he’s been working on since the day his kids were born and are on sale now, as well as History Decoded: The 10 Greatest Conspiracies of All Time.

 He’s also one of the co-creators of the TV show, Jack & Bobby.